 Similar to Kahoot and Quizlet, Gimkit is a web-based trivia game created for classroom usage with students and teachers in mind.

 When he’s not creating new game modes, hiring new staff members, or responding to fans on Twitter, the creator of Gimkit is busy studying for his final exams–that’s because, he’s still in high school!

 Like Quizlet, which was created in 2005 by then 15-year-old Canadian student Andrew Sutherland, Gimkit was also created by a high school student.
-Sutherland, who graduates from Gibson Ek High School in Issaquah, Washington in June, created Gimkit during the summer between his sophomore and junior year.
+Josh Feinsilber, who graduates from Gibson Ek High School in Issaquah, Washington in June 2019, created Gimkit during the summer between his sophomore and junior year.